Part One of a Two Part Bible Study by Jack Kelley

 Because of the increase of wickedness, the love of most will grow cold, but he who stands firm to the end will be saved.

-As He listed the signs indicating that the End of the Age has come, the Lord alluded to the fact that Tribulation believers will have to stand firm to the end in order to insure their salvation.
+As He listed the signs indicating that the End of the Age has come, the Lord alluded to the fact that Tribulation believers will have to stand firm to the end in order to ensure their salvation.

 You may ask why the Lord would not grant guaranteed salvation to Tribulation believers.
 But remember, He didn’t grant it to Old Testament believers either.
 This was because the Old Testament was full of obvious signs of His presence.
 I could fill this whole document with ways in which the Lord revealed Himself to His people.
 They believed because of the evidence He provided them for His existence.

 Once the Church is gone and the 70th week of Daniel begins, the Lord will begin providing obvious signs of His presence again in the form of the judgments He will visit upon the world.
 And this time all the evidence will have been documented in advance.
 His presence will be so obvious that it won’t require very much faith to believe that He exists.
-Their faith will be needed for the patient endurance required in a time when it will literally be a blessing to die instead of remain alive.
+Their faith will be needed for the patient endurance required in a time when it will literally be a blessing to die instead of remaining alive.

 What Time Is It?